-The eruption of the volcano at Krakatoa in the Pacific Ocean in August 1883 was a major disaster by any measure.
+The eruption of the volcano at Krakatoa in the western Pacific Ocean in August 1883 was a major disaster by any measure.
 The entire island of Krakatoa was simply blown apart, and the resulting tsunami killed tens of thousands of people on other islands in the vicinity.

 The events at Krakatoa were also significant because it was one of the first times that detailed descriptions of a colossal news event traveled around the world quickly, carried by undersea telegraph wires.
 Readers of daily newspapers in Europe and North America were able to follow current reports of the disaster and its enormous implications.